DATA ARCHITECTURE RECOMMENDATIONS (MIGRATION TO SNOWFLAKE)

 XTIVIA’s recommended roadmap included:

-• Phase 2: Move the SQL Server database (Customer Data Storage and ID Resolution platform) to Snowflake, convert all data loads from originating source to near real-time, and migrate the incremental loads developed in Phase 1 to near real-time loads.
+- Phase 2: Move the SQL Server database (Customer Data Storage and ID Resolution platform) to Snowflake, convert all data loads from the originating source to near real-time, and migrate the incremental loads developed in Phase 1 to near real-time loads.
 The SQL Server to Snowflake migration involves migrating DDLs, Data, and code (procedures and views).
 The user interface related to the Customer Data Platform must also be integrated with the Snowflake platform.
 Finally, the entire pipeline and user interface must be tested end-to-end with product-like data before decommissioning.

 The above solution would consolidate the current-state data platforms (SQL Server and proprietary ADS) to Snowflake, alleviating the current challenges (availability and scalability).